-In cases of urgent necessity, care homes and hospitals are able to grant themselves authorisation for up to seven days (extendable to 14 days in certain circumstances) whilst they await the necessary assessments to be completed by the Supervisory Body.
-Whenever a care home or hospital grants itself an urgent authorisation it must also make a request to the Supervisory Body for a DOLS Standard Authorisation
+In cases of urgent necessity, care homes and hospitals can grant themselves authorisation for up to 7 days (extendable to 14 days in certain circumstances) whilst they await the necessary assessments to be completed by the supervisory body.
+Whenever a care home or hospital grants itself an urgent authorisation it must also make a request to the supervisory body for a DOLS standard authorisation.

 The Code of Practice on the Deprivation of Liberty Safeguards contains further details, but, whether someone is being deprived of their liberty or not will be a matter of judgment and interpretation by care staff and ultimately by the courts.

 Further information on the Supreme Court Judgment:

 It is a serious issue to deprive someone of their liberty without authorisation.
 If you believe this to be happening, you should firstly draw this to the attention of the manager of the care home or hospital.

 A standard letter for the care home or hospital is available for this purpose.

 It may be possible for the care home or hospital to resolve the matter informally with the person who has the concerns, and perhaps make some adjustment to the care arrangements so that the person is no longer deprived of their liberty.
 If this is not possible to resolve quickly, the managing authority should submit a request for a standard authorisation.